 Your utility bill is going to hurt, but the market might benefit

-Your utility bill is going to hurt, but the market might benefit3 min read .
-Updated: 16 Sep 2022, 12:50 AM IST

 Lingering high electricity prices should spark conversations about optimal electricity-market design.